 Update from the MIX Management 2.0 Hackathon

 Over the past few months, we’ve been running an effort we call a “management hackathon.”
-We ran our first hackathon experiment last year, with a small group of about 60 management innovators attempting to uncover how to enable communities of passion in or around organizations (if you’d like to read the report highlighting our findings, go here).
+We ran our first hackathon experiment last year, with a small group of about 60 management innovators attempting to uncover how to enable communities of passion in or around organizations.

 Our newest effort is called the Management 2.0 Hackathon, and for this one we’ve gone much bigger.
 This hackathon is a collaborative effort to come up with innovative management hacks based on the principles that have made the Web one of the most adaptable, innovative, and inspiring things humans have ever created.
 Our goal is to take the best lessons from the Web’s success and apply them to reinvent management practices in organizations.

 Over on the MIX website, I’ve written a few blog posts highlighting some of our recent accomplishments.